intermezzOS/book/src/what-kind-is-there.md

 ## Microkernels

 Microkernels are, well, micro.
 Smaller.
-A lot of the functionality that’s in the kernel is in userspace instead.
+A lot of the functionality that’s typically in the kernel is in userspace instead.
 This is a good idea in theory, but historically, microkernels have had issues.
 All that communication has overhead, which makes them slower.